 Need Help?
 Speak to Us

-It is essential for individuals who are facing charges under the UCMJ to understand their rights and the procedures that will be followed in their case.
+It is essential for individuals facing charges under the UCMJ to understand their rights and the procedures that will be followed in their case.
 If you or someone you know is facing charges under the UCMJ, it is vital to seek the assistance of an experienced military lawyer.

 Contact The Griffin Law Firm to speak with a military criminal defense attorney for assistance in understanding the UCMJ and its provisions and for representation in any military legal proceedings.